 Beer Can Island (aka Greer Island) is a lobster claw shaped patch of land extending from the top of Longboat Key.
 Massive driftwood trees create stellar Florida photo spots.
 Swimmers might share the water with manatees and dolphins.
 Most Beer Can Island visitors arrive by boat because public parking is limited—best spot is at the beach entrance on North Shore Road).

-See also our article about Cool Things to Do in Anna Maria Island Florida.
+See also our article about Cool Things in Anna Maria Island.

 8. Seek Shark Teeth at This Sarasota Hidden Gem